 Decker College is located on Binghamton University's Health Sciences Campus in Johnson City.
 See a video tour of our facility!

 Internships, Research Opportunities and More

-Decker College's Innovative Simulation and Practice Center, accredited by the Society for Simulation in Healthcare, provides advanced-practice graduate nursing students with regularly scheduled clinical activities to assess and manage common healthcare disorders through the use of standardized patients.
-Decker's Kresge Center for Nursing Research provides PhD students with opportunities for hands-on learning during all phases of the research process under the supervision of nursing scientists.
+Decker College's Innovative Simulation and Practice Center, accredited by the Society for Simulation in Healthcare, provides graduate nursing students with regularly scheduled clinical activities.
+Decker's Kresge Center for Nursing Research provides students with opportunities for hands-on learning during all phases of the research process under the supervision of nursing scientists.

-Students in the Advanced Standing DNP program can take advantage of a diverse and vigorous curriculum that includes courses on information technology and patient care and healthcare policy for healthcare advocacy.
+Students in the DNP program can take advantage of a diverse and vigorous curriculum that includes courses on information technology, patient care and healthcare policy for healthcare advocacy.
 Under the guidance of a committee, students will complete a DNP Scholarly Project that meets the criteria of the American Association of Colleges of Nursing's "Essential Doctoral Education for Advanced Nursing Practice."
-This project will focus on a change that impacts healthcare outcomes either through direct or indirect care; it will include planning, implementation and evaluation components.
+This project will focus on a change that impacts healthcare outcomes through direct or indirect care, including planning, implementation and evaluation components.

 After You Graduate

-Decker boasts high employment rates for our graduates, with many alumni taking positions in healthcare agencies such as Albany Medical Center, Lenox Hill Hospital, Our Lady of Lourdes Memorial Hospital/Ascension, Memorial Sloan-Kettering Cancer Center, Mount Sinai Hospital, Stony Brook University Hospital, SUNY Upstate Medical University, United Health Services (UHS) and University of Rochester Medical Center.
-Recent DNP graduates have continued at government and educational institutions.
+Decker boasts high employment rates for our graduates, with many alumni taking positions in healthcare agencies such as Albany Medical Center, Lenox Hill Hospital, Our Lady of Lourdes Memorial Hospital, Memorial Sloan-Kettering Cancer Center, Mount Sinai Hospital, Stony Brook University Hospital, SUNY Upstate Medical University, United Health Services (UHS) and University of Rochester Medical Center.
+Other graduates often work at government and educational institutions.